Cc618/Tens-Files/README.md

 ```

 ## Other things:
-- This project is under the MIT License.
+- This project is under the MIT License
-- I will maybe release a C++ version.
+- I will maybe release a C++ version